allign-ai/if-match-etag-reproduction/README.md

   https://if-match-etag-reproduction.vercel.app/api/resource/1
 ```

 You'll notice that the ETag header value has been prefixed with W/.
-Interestingly, if you exclude all the the `Accept-Encoding` header, the ETag value is not prefixed with a W/:
+Interestingly, if you exclude the `Accept-Encoding` header, the ETag value is not prefixed with a W/:

 ```bash
 curl -i -X GET \